-To accomplish the task of instruction, I have been fortunate enough to gather some of the Industry’s finest technologists.
+To accomplish the task of instruction, I have been fortunate to gather some of the Industry’s finest educators in the field.
 All of our instructors are professionals in cardiac ultrasound — easily the most experienced and well seasoned instructors for short term cardiac ultrasound programs in existence today.
-The teaching approach has evolved from my 40 years of working with more than 30,000 participants who have completed more than 47,000 Programs at my Courses (7,500 of whom have been physicians — including about 2,500 Cardiologists who got some of their first exposure to Cardiac Ultrasound, Cardiac Doppler and/or Vascular Ultrasound from these classes during the 1970's and 1980's).
+The teaching approach has evolved from my 42 years of working with more than 30,000 participants who have completed more than 47,000 Programs at my Courses (7,500 of the participants have been physicians — including about 2,500 Cardiologists who got some of their first exposure to Cardiac Ultrasound, Cardiac Doppler and/or Vascular Ultrasound from these classes during the 1970's and 1980's).

 The programs we offer are rigorous, the hours are long and the amount of material covered is very extensive.
 Unfortunately, the degree of preparation, the audio visual labs, the quality of hotel accommodations and the small class size we maintain to facilitate quality education have made these programs costly.
 Nevertheless, past students continue to tell me of the Courses’ value in their day to day practice of cardiac and carotid ultrasound.
 If you believe such a program would be of use to you or one of your colleagues, I invite you to what I am sure will be an excellent series of courses.
 If I can answer any further questions, please contact me as note below.